 BGO is not acting as an originator or as sponsor in any securitization offering.
 BGO's does not securitizes or re- securitizes financial assets to transfer credit risk of the underlying securitized exposures away from the bank to other entities.

-The table below summarizes the BGO's securitization exposures grouped by asset type:
+The table below summarizes the BGO's securitization exposures in its banking book grouped by asset type: